Month of the Military Child

 - Create purple artwork and displays

-- Take photos of what you get up to
+- Take photos of your celebrations

 Events

-See the SSCE Cymru events page for details of events taking place in April, as part of Month of the Military Child.
+See the SSCE Cymru events page for details of events taking place in April as part of Month of the Military Child.

 UNCRC